smt/octopress/source/_posts/2011-07-17-oocss-for-great-justice.markdown

 Martin Sutherland [describes this approach](http://sunpig.com/martin/archives/2008/10/07/maintainable-css-modular-to-the-max.html) better and more succinctly than I could, but just recently [recanted in favor of OOCSS](http://www.sunpig.com/martin/archives/2011/06/25/oocss-and-html-semantics.html).
-Martin had watched Nichole's talk, and it appears to have had the same effect on him as it had on me.
+Martin had watched Nicole's talk, and it appears to have had the same effect on him as it had on me.
 He writes:

 {% blockquote Martin Sutherland http://www.sunpig.com/martin/archives/2011/06/25/oocss-and-html-semantics.html %}